Cloud-SPAN/CloudSPAN-handbook/docs/04-FAIR-Principles.md

 How we're making resources **reusable** at CLOUD-SPAN:

 - We will be applying Creative Commons licenses to our resources so they can be reused and remixed by others.
-- We welcome (and encourage!) outside contributions of explanations and examples - see the [Contributing Guide] for more information.
+- We welcome (and encourage!) outside contributions of explanations and examples - see the [Ways to contribute] for more information.